Flow-matic/Crypo-News/README.md

    * First time visitors goals

-     * As a first time visitor of the site I want to be able to understand the whole structure and consept and learn more about all the information available.)
+     * As a first time visitor of the site I want to be able to understand the whole structure and concept and learn more about all the information available.)

      * As a user of the website I want to be able to navigate around easily.